-Summary: in this tutorial, you will learn how to use the Oracle ORDER BY
+Summary: In this tutorial, you will learn how to use the Oracle ORDER BY

 clause to sort the result set by one or more columns in ascending or descending order.

-Introduction to Oracle ORDER BY clause
+Introduction to Oracle ORDER BY clause #

-To sort data, you add the ORDER BY
+statement, you add the ORDER BY

 clause to the SELECT